MicrosoftDocs/Viva/Viva/glint/reports/overall-results.md

 :::image type="content" source="../../media/glint/reports/overall-results.png" alt-text="Screenshot of the Overall Results Report in the Reports tab.":::

 As the name implies, this report shows the overall results for your survey.
 Drilling down, you can focus on a specific question.
-You can also go back to previous survey data or filter by demographic data, hierarchy data or other attributes to gain insights about a specific group.
+You can also go back to previous survey data or filter by demographic data, hierarchy data, or other attributes to gain insights about a specific group.

 :::image type="content" source="../../media/glint/reports/overall-results-example.png" alt-text="Screenshot of an Overall Results report.":::